Contact Us for a Free Consultation 818-394-7835

 If you were injured by falling merchandise in a store, you could file a premises liability lawsuit.

+Walmart has reported that it receives an average of 2,500 customer injury claims because of falling merchandise each year.
 If you or someone you love has been the victim of falling merchandise, contact our personal injury lawyers for a free consultation to understand your rights.

 Risks of Stacking Merchandise So High

-The merchandise at big box stores in California is stacked high and often in an unstable manner.
-Pair that with poorly trained employees, and that's a recipe for disaster.
+The merchandise at big box stores in California is stacked high and often unstable.
+Pair that with poorly trained employees, and you have a recipe for disaster.
+Often, employees and customers climb the shelves to reach the product, causing a flood-like effect when the product falls.

 And remember, it's not just toilet paper and paper towels being stacked that high.
 Many times, it's heavy bags of mulch, packages of water bottles, appliances, power tools, and boxes of canned soup.
+If even one of these items fell from a shelf, never mind a pile of highly stacked merchandise, it would cause an injury.

 There are numerous reasons why store merchandise will fall and cause injuries to a customer, including: